Selective Neuron Amplification in Transformer Language Models: Methodology

-Neuron count (7 values: 3, 5, 8, 10, 15, 20, 25).
-This parameter captures the precision-breadth tradeoff in circuit targeting.
-Smaller counts (3–8) provide surgical precision for highly localised circuits.
-Larger counts (15–25) cast a wider net for distributed processing.
-The full range tests whether optimal neuron counts are consistent across tasks or task-dependent.
+This lets the specialization pattern emerge from the data.
+Neuron count was varied across 7 values: 3, 5, 8, 10, 15, 20, and 25.
+Smaller counts target localized circuits with more precision while larger counts cast a wider net for distributed processing.
+Amplification multiplier was varied across 12 values from 1.1x to 2.4x, spanning from negligible effect to the upper bound before destabilization risk increases.

-Amplification multiplier (12 values: 1.1× through 2.4×).
-Lower multipliers offer gentle enhancement suitable for tasks with moderate baseline.
-Higher multipliers probe for latent capability in very weak circuits.
-Values were selected to span from negligible effect to the upper bound before destabilisation risk increases.

-This yields 2,016 unique configurations per task (24 layers × 7 neuron counts × 12 multiplier values), and 24,192 total experiments across all 12 tasks.
-This exhaustive coverage is what allows us to build a comprehensive map of the surgical parameter space rather than drawing conclusions from a handful of hand-selected configurations.
+This gives 2,016 unique configurations per task (24 layers times 7 neuron counts times 12 multipliers) and 24,192 total experiments across all 12 tasks.
+Running all combinations rather than a hand-selected subset is what allows us to make claims about consistency and reproducibility across the full parameter space.
+Cherry-picked configurations can look good without being representative.